nomadicpeople/linux_tutorial/docs/05-Security-and-File-Permissions/04-SSH.md

  - To use SSH tunneling in Linux, you need to provide your client with the source and destination port numbers, as well as the location of the destination server.
 The location can either be an IP address or a [hostname](https://en.wikipedia.org/wiki/Hostname).
 A hostname is an alternative to an IP address.
 Instead of a string of numbers, a machine is identified by a label that is unique within the network.

  ### The basics
- To create a local port forward add the -L parameter to the ssh command line.
+ In OpenSSH, local port forwarding is configured using the -L option:
  ```
  ssh -L <local_port>:<destination_ip_address>:<destination_port> <remote_user_name>@<remote_ip_address>